HCNenseth/cheap_flights/README.md

 Scraping a website for flight prices and picking out the anomaliously low price

 Using webscraping techniques, parsed DOM and IFTTT

+# IFTTT

+Setting up Webhooks and SMS on https://ifttt.com/